-Before joining the Institute, she worked for eight years at the Allegheny Conference on Community Development, a regional economic development organization focused on improving the competitiveness of and quality of life in the Pittsburgh region.
-There, Ratnatunga focused her research on energy policy, transportation and infrastructure funding, and state tax competitiveness, working with civic and business leaders to help key decision-makers make better policy choices.
-Ratnatunga has a bachelor's degree in philosophy and economics from the London School of Economics and a master's in public policy and management from Carnegie Mellon University.
+Before joining the Institute, she worked for eight years at the Allegheny Conference on Community Development, a regional economic development organization focused on the Pittsburgh area's competitiveness and quality of life.
+There she focused her research on energy policy, transportation and infrastructure funding, and state tax competitiveness, working with civic and business leaders to help key decision-makers make better policy choices.
+Ratnatunga has a bachelor's degree in philosophy and economics from the London School of Economics and a master's degree in public policy and management from Carnegie Mellon University.